The-Turing-Summer-Experience/intro-to-github/github-workshop/introductions-2025-08-18-Floor1.md

 ## Question: What have you learned about your case study:

 ### Group 1 (case study 1): Linux (https://www.linux.org/)
-License: Open license maybe it has MIT
+License: General Public Liscense (GPL)

-Benefits: A lot of people can use the operating system
+Benefits: Allows you to study and use the software without any restrictions.

-Platform: Github
+Platform: Linux Kernel

 ### Group 2 (case study 2): Arduino (https://www.arduino.cc/)
 License: